gremble0/gochat/README.md

 go build main.go
 ./main.go <port>
 ```
-To connect as a client you can do so with any program that allows tcp connections such as netcat or telnet.
+To connect as a client you can do so with any program that allows tcp connections such as netcat, telnet or the designated [cchat](https://github.com/gremble0/cchat) client.
 The program is by default hosted on port 8080, so if you use netcat you could connect like this assuming the server is hosted locally:
 ```shell
 nc 127.0.0.1 8080
 ```
-For remote hosting simply replace the local ip address with the remote one and everything should work like normal.
+To connect to a remote hosted gochat server simply replace the local ip address with the remote one and everything should work like normal.
+For instructions on how to connect with the cchat client, see the documentation on that page.